 These procedures apply to all complaints filed under Title VI of the Civil Rights Act of 1964, and the Civil Rights Restoration Act of 1987 as they relate to any Federal Highway Administration program or activity administered by the City, its subrecipients, consultants and contractors.
 In addition to these procedures, complainants reserve the right to file formal complaints with other state or federal agencies or take legal action for complaints alleging discrimination.
+The city provides complaint forms in English, Spanish, and Mandarin.
+Upon request City will provide forms in other languages including other Indo-European languages, Chinese, Vietnamese, and other Asian and Pacific languages.

-Required procedures for FHWA Title VI Complaints filed against the City, the City's subrecipients, contractors or consultants:
+Required procedures for FHWA Title VI Complaints filed against the City, the City subrecipients, contractors or consultants:

 Any person, specific class of persons or entity that believes they have been subjected to discrimination on an FHWA-related activity or program as prohibited by the legal provisions of Title VI on the basis of race, color, national origin, can file a formal complaint with the City.
-A copy of the Complaint Form may be accessed electronically at:
+A copy of the Complaint Form may be accessed electronically at: www.chandleraz.gov/.